okfde/fcdocs-annotate/README.md

 we use [django-filingcabinet](https://github.com/okfde/django-filingcabinet)

 ### Features
-The features that can be annotated and how many documents with this feature are needed.
+The features that can be annotated and how many documents with a certain feature are needed.

 ### FeatureAnnotationDraft
 Annotations created by the user.
 Users are recognised by session.
 Each user may only annotate a document/feature combination once.
-If there are two annotations with the same wording, a feature annotation is created.
+If there are two annotations with the same value (yes or no), a feature annotation is created.

 ### FeatureAnnotation
 Final annotations that can be queried via the API and can be further used.